Using the debug-server

 The debug-server must be started on the machine where the fglrun program to debug executes, using the same OS user as the fglrun process.

-If the fglrun process is already running, find the process id (pid) of the program and bind the debug-server to that process with the following command:
+If the fglrun process is already running, find the process id (pid) of the program and bind the debug-server to that process with the following command, using the --da-pid option:

 $ fglrun --da-listen [host]:port --da-pid process-id

-If you want to start and debug a new program instance, use the following command:
+If you want to start and debug a new program instance, use the --da-run option with program name and program arguments:

 $ fglrun --da-listen [host]:port --da-run program arg1 ...

 After starting the debug-server, go to the debugger tool, and attach to the debug-server by using the TCP port specified.
-With VS Code, you need to configure a specific launch task as described in Using the VS Code Attach task.
+With VS Code, you need to configure a specific launch configuration as described in Start a debugging session with a launch configuration.

 Tip: